 Risk management

-The Enterprise Risk Management model is formalized in the Group ERM Policy and promotes the proactive management of risks, favoring a transversal and dynamic assessment that enhances the existing management systems and allows an adequate information flow to the administrative and control bodies.
+The methodology is formalized within the Company regulations through specific policies and procedures (“Enterprise Risk Management Policy” approved by the Board of Directors), which promote the proactive management of risks, favoring a transversal and dynamic assessment that enhances the existing management systems and allows an adequate information flow to the administrative and control bodies.

 Risk assessment process